hgomez/devops-incubator/docker/gatling/README.md

 # Gatling on CentOS 6

-This image contains Gatling 2.0.0M3 running on CentOS 6 base image Default Java is Java 8
+This image contains Gatling 2.0.3 running on CentOS 6 base image and using Java 8u25

 ## Start Container